bennorth/phased-flashing-lights/web/index.md

 ## Two pictures

+We can now think about a grid of lights, acting as pixels of an image.
-Look at lights in a grid.
-Want it to show one image at t=0 and another image at t=1/2.
-Choose a 'centre' frequency, and then follow the above process to choose a frequency and phase for each light in the grid according to whether it should be lit or unlit at each of *t*&nbsp;=&nbsp;0 and *t*&nbsp;=&nbsp;½.
-Choose different frequencies for each light, all close to the centre frequency so that the period when the lights are approximately in (anti-)phase is reasonably long.
+We want the grid to show one image at t=0 and another image at t=½.
+We can choose a 'centre' frequency, and then follow the above process to choose a frequency and phase for each light in the grid according to whether it should be lit or unlit at each of *t*&nbsp;=&nbsp;0 (for the first image) and *t*&nbsp;=&nbsp;½ (for the second image).
+We should choose different frequencies for each light (to make it interesting), and choose all the frequencies close to the centre frequency (so that the period when the lights are approximately in (anti-)phase is reasonably long).
 Each light's real-world frequency should be somewhere around 1Hz to look reasonable.
-Try to avoid clusters of nearby lights which flash with similar frequencies.

 For many lights, we have to use a longer base time than "one minute" to get a reasonable result, but the ideas are all the same.
-There is a trade-off because we want the overall pattern to not be *too* long otherwise you never see the pictures.
+There is a trade-off because we want the overall cycle to not be *too* long otherwise you hardly ever see the pictures.

-The result is something which for a lot of the time looks like random flashing lights, but now and then coheres into one of two pictures.
+The result is something which for a lot of the time looks like random flashing lights, but now and then coheres into one of two images flashing "positive and negative".
 For the small 3×3 example below, the two pictures are an "O" and an "X".
-The circle-with-dot in the middle shows where the pattern is in its global cycle.
-When at 3 o'clock (*t*&nbsp;=&nbsp;0), the big picture looks like the right-hand small picture, flashing on and off.
-When at 9 o'clock (*t*&nbsp;=&nbsp;½), the big picture looks like the left-hand small picture, flashing on and off.
+In the triptych at the bottom, the circle-with-moving-bead in the middle shows where the pattern is in its global cycle.
+When the bead is at 3 o'clock (*t*&nbsp;=&nbsp;0), the big picture looks like the right-hand small picture, flashing "positive and negative".
+When the bead is at 9 o'clock (*t*&nbsp;=&nbsp;½), the big picture looks like the left-hand small picture, flashing "positive and negative".

 <div class="demo-outer">
 <div class="demo-container">